wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 COSCO (Committee of Sponsoring Organizations) broadly defines ERM (Enterprise Risk Management) as “the culture, capabilities and practices integrated with strategy-setting and its execution, that organizations rely on to manage risk in creating, preserving and realizing value.”
 The ERM framework is presented in the form of a three-dimensional matrix.
 The matrix includes eight components of enterprise risk management and four categories of objectives across the top: strategic, operations, reporting, and compliance.

 The organization, its divisions, and business units are depicted as the third dimension of the matrix for applying the framework.

+Rules of evidence:
+   * Be authentic.
+   * Be accurate.
+   * Be complete.
+   * Be convincing.
+   * Be admissible.

 ## RFCs